Ash borer (Podosesia syringae)

 Pheromone traps are available for this pest and will attract males to the trap preventing males from reaching females.
 Properly prune out infested branches during fall or winter when moths are not active as the moths often seek out injured areas on the bark.
 Do not compost as moths may still emerge.
 Insert a knife or wire into the borer hole to kill larvae and pupae.
 Prune properly for a faster sealing wound.

 Entomopathogenic nematodes are available.
-They are to be sprayed at the base of trees near entry wounds so the nematodes can find their way into the galleries.
+They are sprayed at the base of trees near entry wounds so the nematodes can find their way into the borer galleries.

 See Table 4:

 For more information

 See "Wood Borers" in:

 Missouri Botanical Garden.
 Lilac Borer and Ash borer (http://www.missouribotanicalgarden.org/gardens-gardening/your-garden/hel...)